There is currently a critical need for blood donations as the American Red Cross faces its worst blood shortage in over a decade.

 Some blood is typically stored at hospitals for emergencies.
 But it is available for 24/7-delivery from the organizations, like blood banks, that store it.

-Blood transfusions typically happen in hospitals, doctors’ offices and clinics.
+Blood transfusions typically happen in hospitals or treatment centers.
 When a person needs one, their doctor will find out their blood type so the person receives the right kind of blood.

-Cancer patients who are undergoing treatments like chemotherapy may receive regular transfusions because they can’t produce their own blood.
-People with chronic conditions, such as sickle cell anemia, liver disease or kidney disease, may also need regular transfusions because their bodies don’t produce enough of all the components of blood.
+Cancer patients who are undergoing treatments like chemotherapy may receive regular transfusions because they can’t produce enough platelets on their own.
+People with certain chronic conditions, like sickle cell anemia, may also need regular transfusions.